Starwind 223: Design

 The Starwind 223 is a small recreational keelboat, built predominantly of fiberglass, with wood trim.
-It has a fractional sloop, a raked stem, a reverse transom, a transom-hung rudder controlled by a tiller and a retractable centerboard keel.
+It has a fractional sloop rig, a raked stem, a reverse transom, a transom-hung rudder controlled by a tiller and a retractable centerboard keel.
 It displaces 2435 lb and carries 700 lb of ballast.

 The boat has a draft of 5.00 ft with the centerboard extended and 1.83 ft with it retracted, allowing ground transportation on a trailer.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
 The galley is located on the port side just aft of the bow cabin and is equipped with a sink.
 The head is located in the bow cabin under the "V"-berth.
 Cabin headroom is 56 in.

 The design has a PHRF racing average handicap of 264 with a high of 261 and low of 270.
 It has a hull speed of 5.89 kn.